biof309/spring2019-solo-project-lai1737/tests/test.md

-# Project: Trends of Suicide Rate in x Countries compared to United States
+# Project: Trends of Suicide Rate 3 High-Rate Countries compared to United States

 ##Project Question
 The study question of this project is to identify the trends of suicide rates over years for x countries, and compare the trends to that of the US.